I Have Trouble with Attention and Focus. Do I have ADHD?

-When one’s speedix and efficiency of information processingx is compromised by distracting thoughts,xi xii one’s tongue may feel tied to the point of being unable to speak,xiii thoughts and behaviors may be chaotic and disorganized,xiv and feelings of anxiety xv ensue which make it difficult to settle down, which may lead to seeking out stimulation in the form of “addiction” to Web browsing (in “An Age of Distraction”)xvi xvii during homework or work assignments, risky behaviors, or substance abuse xx.
-Novel stressful situations, such as SATs or graduate school entry exams, medical boards or bar examinations, or promotions at work can feel extremely distressing and overwhelming.
+When one’s speedix and efficiency of information processingx is compromised by distracting thoughts,xi xii one’s tongue may feel tied to the point of being unable to speak,xiii thoughts and behaviors may be chaotic and disorganized,xiv and feelings of anxiety xv ensue which make it difficult to settle down, the ADHD may lead to seeking out stimulation in the form of “addiction” to Web browsing (in “An Age of Distraction”)xvi xvii during homework or work assignments, risky behaviors, or substance abuse xx.

 In the United States, an estimated 4.4 percent of adults ages 18-44,xxiv 4 percent of children ages 4-8, and 9.7 percent of children ages 9-17xxv experience symptoms and some disability from ADHD.
 As such, this condition is one of the most common of all psychiatric disorders.
 The good news is that ADHD is associated with an exceptional response rate to treatment.xxvi

-A useful analogy to assist in explaining this experience is to imagine for a moment that your computer suffers from ADHD.
-As a result, an average of one out of every ten keystrokes that you type on the keyboard never register in the computer – that portion of the data never gets entered.
+A useful analogy to explain this experience is to imagine that your computer suffers from ADHD.
+As a result, an average of one out of every ten keystrokes that you type never registers in the computer – that portion of the data never gets entered.
 In addition, the keystroke data that is “dropped” on the way in is random and unpredictable.
-The computer then inconsistently processes the information that has been entered – at times with the latest Intel Core i7-5960X Extreme Edition chip, and at other times with an Intel 386 microprocessor designed 20 years ago.
-The end result is that this computer could run Windows 95 just fine, but what about Windows 10?
+The computer inconsistently processes the information that has been entered – at times with the latest chips, and at other times with microprocessor designed 20 years ago.

-For simpler processing tasks this computer would function pretty well, but as processing complexity increased, it would begin to function poorly, if at all.
+For simpler processing tasks this computer would function pretty well, but as processing complexity increased, it would function poorly, if at all.
 How well would the computer function with its varying processors that are commanded to process incomplete information?
-What would the work product (for example the text or financial information you have created), look like when displayed or printed out?
 If you use your imagination, you can picture the result.